SuperCoby/Triangle3DAnimationGUI/README.md

 - Compatible with TMUF, TM², and TM2020

-- Translation / Rotation / Scaling Animations
-Animate your object using separate transformations for position, rotation, scale and orbit.
+- Animate your object using separate transformations for position, rotation, scale and orbit.

 - Shading Intensity
 Creates fake shadows on faces.